Our Lady of the Angels Catholic Primary School (formerly Queensway)

 Our Lady of the Angels School is an academy which belongs to the Plymouth CAST Multi-academy Trust.
 It is served by the Parish of Our Lady of the Assumption, Abbey Road, Torquay.

 We are a small school and a close family community.
 We celebrate the uniqueness of every child and ensure that all are treated with dignity.
-The community of Our Lady of the Angels work together to spread the Gospel values and our curriculum is carefully designed to instill a strong sense of Catholic social justice in every child.
+The community of Our Lady of the Angels 'Love, learn and grow together inspired by Gospel values' and our curriculum is carefully designed to instill a strong sense of Catholic social justice in every child.